Step 1: Determine where and how to place the dash cam

 Step 4: Mounting the rear view camera (optional)

-The rear view camera should be mounted to the top of the rear windshield (as shown in previous image).
-The orientation of the camera should be flat side up (see image below).
-Use the 3M sticker provided to adhere the rear camera base plate to the rear windshield.
+The ideal location for the rear view camera should be where the license plate is (see photos).
+There is usually existing screws that holds the license plates in place.
+Simply remove one of the screws, add the rear camera and screw it back in place.
+The orientation of the camera should be flat side up (see image below). .
 Once the rear camera is in position, simply adjust it to the desired orientation, use a mini screw driver to tighter the two screws along either side of the base plate to hold it in position.

 The RED wire in the rear camera: This wire is an additional wire that can be connected to the rear brake lights of your vehicle.
 If done so, the JS DASH PRO will automatically switch to backup camera whenever your vehicle is in reverse.
 If your vehicle already has a backup camera, you can simply ignore and tuck away the red wire.
 We would recommend consulting with a car mechanic to connect the red wire to the rear brake light.